jasperkleinsmann/Monitoring_land_restoration/README.md

-# Land Resotration Anomaly Detection
+# Land Restoration Anomaly Detection

 This repository contains the scripts developed for the article: **Continuous Anomaly Detection after Farmer-Managed Land Restoration in Sub-Saharan Drylands**.